ArturoDent/launch-config/README.md

 * 0.6.0 &emsp; Fixed so intellisense is only within the 'launches' setting, not triggered in other unrelated settings.

-* 0.7.0 &emsp; Added `launch.ifDebugSessionRunning` setting to stop, restart or stop/start a running debug session.
+* 0.7.0 &emsp; Added `launches.ifDebugSessionRunning` setting to stop, restart or stop/start a running debug session.
 &emsp;&emsp; &emsp; Added support for an argument in keybindings for individual debug session control.